in2code-de/luxold/Documentation/Technical/Index.md

 ### Introduction

-Lux is build with asynchronical technique and without the need of any USER_INT function to also use lux together with staticfilecache extension for **high performance**.
+Lux is build to use asynchronical techniques and without the need of any USER_INT function to also use lux together with staticfilecache extension for **high performance** on your TYPO3 websites.

 There is **no need to use a JS framework like jQuery** - Lux just uses vanilla JS - also for the lightbox implementation.